Lương Xuân Trường: Hoàng Anh Gia Lai

-Hoàng Anh Gia Lai first team

 Xuân Trường was promoted to Hoàng Anh Gia Lai first team along with other academy's player from the first selection in 2015 when the club revolutionized their first team, most of their first team players were released, only a few was kept to guide young player from the academy.
 Xuân Trường was promoted to first team along with other academy's player from the first selection, he was also given the captain arm band.